-This place is in a cute, quiet neighborhood with a lot of effort put into ambiance (less hole-in-the-wall than some of the other entries).
-The food here is very mild, making it a great place to take someone who isn’t yet sure of their Thai food orientation; perfect for the kids and grandma for some truly smashing Pad Thai.
+Pad Thai is in a cute, quiet neighborhood, and a lot of effort has been put into ambiance: It’s considerably less hole-in-the-wall than some of the other entries.
+The food here is very mild, making it a great place to take someone who isn’t yet sure of their Thai food orientation; perfect for the kids and grandma for some truly epic Pad Thai.

 #7 – Sober Fish | 2627 E Franklin Ave, Minneapolis, MN 55406 | (612) 354-2544

 Rice dish, noodle dish, sushi fix… what’s your wish?
+Everything at Sober Fish.
 This is the only other Thai joint on that side of the Mississippi River to make the list.
 This place is adorable, clean, hip, and great for both intimate dinners and large parties.
 Sober Fish does a sort of dual menu with Thai dishes and sushi options, but it’s all good across the board.
-Bonus: It’s sober in name only.
+Note: It’s sober in name only.
 There is plenty of alcohol to enjoy with your meal.

 Being one of the more modern and updated Thai restaurant spaces, Lao Thai Family Restaurant gets an “A” for customer service, cleanliness, and atmosphere.
 I’ve had some great meals here, but the service is really what takes the (fish) cake: Here you’ll get actual recommendations when you ask your server, instead of the waiter just pointing at the picture of the most ordered dish.
 Great traditional dishes with a decent pho and fried rice on the menu as well.